McGill-ECSE321-Fall2019/project-group-10/README.md

 <h2>Instructions for testing Machine Learning algorithm</h2><br>
 <ol>
   <li> The machine learning extension is only added to the face_recog branch as we did not want the software to interfere with basic front end testing for the reviewer.
 This branch should only be used to test the algorithm.
+  <li> Before starting, make sure you have opencv installed on your computer.
+If not, use this on your command line to install <br><b>pip install opencv-python</b>
   <li> Make your way into the face_recog branch by running -> git checkout face_recog on the cmdline.
 Here you will find one additional folder called -> facial_recognition where all scripts are held.
   <li> To provide a quick explanation how it works:
     <ol>